QXGeraldMo/Bike-hire-system/README.md

 username:charles
 password:test123456

-Customer(or you can register by yourself) username:gerald password:mqx927@@
+Customer(or you can register one by yourself) username:gerald password:mqx927@@
 ```